Henry Leeke (athlete)

-Henry Leeke (6 February 1846 – 21 February 1922) was a notable British amateur athlete, and one-time Amateur Champion of England in the hammer throw and shot put.
+Henry Leeke (6 February 1846 – 21 February 1922) was a notable British amateur athlete, and Amateur Champion of England in the hammer throw and shot put.

 Early years

 Born in Holbrook, Derbyshire, Leeke was the son of the Reverend William Leeke and his wife, Mary Anne.
 His father was a noted Waterloo historian and famous for carrying the Colour of the 52nd Light Infantry during the battle.